-In August 2008 the broker-dealers for our municipal auction rate securities announced settlements under which they may provide liquidity solutions, or purchase, the auction rate securities held by their institutional clients.
-On November 4, 2008 we accepted an offer from UBS AG (UBS), one of the broker-dealers for our municipal auction rate securities, that gives us the option to sell UBS a total of \$127 million in municipal auction rate securities at par value at any time during a two-year period beginning June 30, 2010.
+On November 4, 2008 we accepted an offer from UBS AG (UBS), one of the broker-dealers for our municipal auction rate securities, that gives us the option to sell UBS a total of \$110 million in municipal auction rate securities at par value at any time during a two-year period beginning June 30, 2010.
 The put option also gives UBS the discretion to buy any or all of these securities from us at par value at any time.
 To date UBS has not purchased any of these securities from us.
 We chose not to elect the fair value option for the put option at the time we accepted the UBS offer.
 We accounted for the put option at its cost of zero on November 4, 2008, the date that we entered into the agreement, because we considered the value of the securities subject to the put option to be substantially equal to their par values at that date.
-The put option is considered to be sold to a third party.
-Since the put option is freestanding, we did not consider the option when estimating the fair value of the UBS auction rate securities we held at January 31, 2010 and July 31, 2009.
+The put option is considered to be a separate and freestanding financial instrument between UBS and Intuit because it is non-transferable and could not be attached to the related auction rate securities if they were to be sold to a third party.
+Since the put option is freestanding, we did not consider the option when estimating the fair value of the UBS auction rate securities we held at April 30, 2010 and July 31, 2009.
 We currently intend to exercise our option to sell UBS all of these municipal auction rate securities at par value in accordance with the terms of the offer within the next twelve months.